rs-core

 Returns the absolute value of the rational number.

-int sign() const noexcept;
+int Rational::sign() const noexcept;

 Returns the sign of the rational number (-1 if negative, 0 if zero, +1 if positive).